 To eliminate the hallucination risks inherent in parsing highly subjective visual inputs, the architecture evolved from a baseline ReAct agent (V1) to a deterministic Neuro-Symbolic pipeline (V2).

 Initially deployed as a LangGraph ReAct agent utilizing FastMCP for dynamic IFC tool calling.
-While functional out of the box, it proved non-deterministic, suffered from high latency (~15s/inference via API), and remained highly vulnerable to open-domain hallucinations.
+While functional out of the box, it proved non-deterministic, suffered from high latency (~4.5s/API call), and remained highly vulnerable to open-domain hallucinations.

 The final architecture replaces free-form LLM reasoning with an explicit constraint extraction → deterministic query planning pipeline.
 This effectively bridges the semantic gap between probabilistic visual perception and rigid geometric databases.